MyTooliT/ICOc/ReadMe.md

 └──────────────────────────────┘
 ```

-shows that currently one STH was detected.
+shows that currently one sensor device was detected.
 The

-- Bluetooth MAC address of the STH is `08:6b:d7:01:de:81`, while its
+- Bluetooth MAC address of the device is `08:6b:d7:01:de:81`, while its
 - advertisement name is “Blubb”.

 The last value “-44” is the current [received signal strength indication (RSSI)](https://en.wikipedia.org/wiki/Received_signal_strength_indication).
 To exit the program use the key <kbd>q</kbd>.